OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:13

-The tenth for the tenth month was Maharai the Netophathite of the Zerahites;
+Maharai the Netophathite, from the Zerahites, was the tenth for the tenth month;

 > and in his division were 24,000.